godotengine/godot-website/collections/_article/godot-4-1-is-here.md

 When using GDScript, you can define a new node type to use in the editor by adding a global class name to your script.

-From Godot 4.1, this is also possible in C# by adding the GlobalClass attribute to your file, thanks to [Raul Santos](https://github.com/raulsntos) and [Will Nations](https://github.com/willnationsdev).
-You can also use the Icon attribute to give your global class a unique icon.
+Starting from Godot 4.1, this is also possible in C# by adding the `[GlobalClass]` attribute to your file, thanks to [Raul Santos](https://github.com/raulsntos) and [Will Nations](https://github.com/willnationsdev).
+You can also use the `[Icon]` attribute to give your global class a unique icon.

+Note that as of this release projects made with C# still cannot be exported to mobile and web platforms.
+We are working on providing the support as soon as possible, but the resolution of this limitation will likely depend on the release of .NET 8 at the end of 2023.
+This means that the work on enabling mobile and web platforms can only truly start later this year.

 #### GDExtension